-Business Defamation vs. Disparagement in Texas
+Business Disparagement in Texas

-Understanding the Difference Between Business Disparagement and Defamation
+There is a Difference Between Business Disparagement and Defamation

 Both business disparagement and defamation concern the spread of false information that causes harm.
 However, the distinction primarily revolves around the target of the harm.